iptizer/k8s-workshop/docs/basics.md

 ### challenge - docker build

-Please check the setup chapter for instructions to install the Docker Engine beforehand.
+Please check the setup chapter for instructions to install the Docker Engine (or equivalent) beforehand.

 To build a container you may copy and paste the following code into a file and give it the name `Dockerfile`.